deployd/docs/docs/using-modules/official/event.md

 <!--{
-  title: 'Route Event',
+  title: 'Event Resource',
   tags: ['resource type', 'module']
 }-->

-## Route Event Resource
+## Event Resource

 This custom resource type allows you to write an event when the resource's route receives a `GET` or `POST` request.

 ### Installation

-In your app's root directory, type `npm install dpd-route-event` into the command line.
-This should create a `dpd-route-event` directory in your app's `node_modules` directory.
+In your app's root directory, type `npm install dpd-event` into the command line.
+This should create a `dpd-event` directory in your app's `node_modules` directory.

 See [Installing Modules](../installing-modules.md) for details.